allolib-s24/notes-rileychou/README.md

 This is a short transcript of a song called All The Pretty Little Horses.
 I transcribed the Tenor line of when I sang it in choir.

 To hear it, run `./run.sh tutorials/synthesis/01_SineEnv_Piano.cpp`.
-Once the app opens, select `test` in the list of sequences, and hit play.
+Once the app opens, select `test` in the list of synth sequences, and hit play.

 Video: